lord/doorbot/README.md

 Doorbot is a web server that manages access to Hacker School's door.
 It connects to a [doorduino](https://github.com/jdotjdot/DoorDuino) to unlock the door when a certain number is texted.

+Built by me and [J.J](http://blog.jdotjdot.com/) during Hacker School winter 2014.
+Also, shout out to Amy's [buzzerbot9000](https://github.com/imightbeamy/buzzerbot9000) for the idea.

 ## Installation

 You'll need to `bundle install`, and then `foreman start` to start both the Twilio watcher and the web server.